 “Family” does not include a person who is employed to provide services to an individual with a disability in an out-of-home setting, including but not limited to a hospital, nursing facility, personal care home, board and care home, group foster care home, or other institutional setting.

-“Individual with a disability” means a person who is less than 22 years of age and meets the definition of developmental disability.
+In the Children at Home program, “individual with a disability” refers to a person who is 21 years of age and younger and meets the definition of developmental disability.

 “Services and support” help children with disabilities to remain at home, function more independently and increase community inclusion.
 Services and support may include, but are not limited to, funding for:

 To qualify for the Children at Home program: